Leaf-Technologies/PixelScript-Plus/README.md

 PixelScript+ is a free text editor designed to be as simple as possible.
 Providing all the tools needed so you can write text documents (.txt) as efficent and productive as possible.

->[!CAUTION]
->This software gets updates less frequently as of 12/10/2025.
-While the software should still be fine to use, its recommended to use an anti virus software to be sure (make sure the software can run if using anti virus).

 >[!NOTE]
 >This software only works on Windows Computers, we are working as fast as we can to get this on MacOS and Linux so everyone can write notes efficiently